 Now that you have a glimpse of these let’s take a look at each issue in detail below.

 1. The Brand Ban

-In some cases if one brand is reaching out to you they’ll request/demand that you don’t use other brands in the content that you’re producing for them.
+In some cases, if one brand is reaching out to you, they’ll request/demand that you don’t use other brands in the content that you’re producing for them.
 While that might not be a big problem in itself.
 What you’re really looking out for is whether there is any kind of time period surrounding that condition.
 This is especially important if the brand ban is complete.

 2. Script Control

 This way, you will be making it clear in the video the degree of control the brand has over what you are saying.
-Sadly, when you do that you’ll normally find that the brand doesn’t want to work with you.
-Let’s face it it kind of discredits any other promotional videos made about the brand if you go ahead and spill the beans that they are controlling the script.
+Sadly, when you do that, you’ll normally find that the brand doesn’t want to work with you.
+Let’s face it kind of discredits any other promotional videos made about the brand if you go ahead and spill the beans that they are controlling the script.

 3. Pre Approval